 Producer / Director / Creative Director

-Nina Beveridge is the C0-Founder of Hop To It Productions and President / Co-owner of Beevision.
+Nina Beveridge was the C0-Founder of Hop To It Productions and worked there until 2021.
+She is President / Co-owner of Beevision.

 Nina has extensive creative expertise.
 She has worked in various capacities on many media platforms including: producer, project manager, director, creative director, designer and writer.
 She is a highly motivated, organized, creative thinker and a team player, skilled at managing business affairs, timelines, projects and people.